kotivo/public/api/v1/devices.rst

 	:>json string manufacturer: Manufacturer of current ASHP unit :>json ISO-8601 rapid_heat: Rapid heating on ASHP !DEPRECATED!
-	:>json int power: Maximum power consumption of heater in wats
+	:>json int power: Maximum power consumption of heater in wats **TYPE4 (ASHP)**

+	:>json object temperature: Temperature data
+	:>json object temperature.freeze_limit: Freeze limit data
+	:>json boolean temperature.freeze_limit.on: Whether or not the freeze limit is in use :>json float temperature.freeze_limit.when: What is the limit temperature when the freeze limit is turned :>json string manufacturer:
+		Supported ASHP unit manufacturers (31.11.2019):

+		* Panasonic
+		* Mitsubishi
+		* Toshiba
+		* Fujitsu
+		* LG
+		* IVT
+		* Hitachi
+		* Carrier
+		* Onnline
+		* Daikin
+		* Daitsu
+		* Gree
+		* Sharp
+		* Electrolux
+		* Samsung
+		* Wilfa
+		* Mitsubishi2
+		* Mitsubishi3
+		* Toshiba2
+		* Fujitsu2
+		* Midea

+	**TYPE5 (asdafasdfasfasf)**

+	:>json object temperature: Temperature data
+	:>json string temperature.floor_sensor.mode:
+		Current floor sensor mode - installed, control_by and null:

+		* off
+		* installed
+		* control_by

+	**TYPE6 (Water heater and smart switch - not in production)**

+	:>json object switch: Includes parameters for smart switch :>json boolean switch.safety: Whether or not the safety is on :>json object water_heater: Includes all the parameters for water heaters :>json string water_heater.mode: Is the heater in manual or auto mode :>json int water_heater.manual_hours:
+	:>json int water_heater.volume: Volume of the heater :>json int water_heater.power: How powerfull the heater is in wats :>json int water_heater.people_count:
+	:>json string water_heater.consumption:
+		How high is the water consumption:

+		* low
+		* medium
+		* high

 	Example response: